 When a student is placed on probation because of a substandard grade-point average, the student is required to meet with an Academic Advisor.
 A plan is made for improving the grade-point average to minimum standards for their academic level.
 Students are allowed two quarters to correct their academic deficiencies (if they do not exceed the Maximum Time Frame).
-The University will require that students on academic probation repeat one or more courses to increase the course grade and therefore increase their GPA.
-Courses considered for repeat are those in which undergraduate students earned a "D" or below and graduate students earned a "C" or below.

-If a student corrects their academic deficiencies within the allowable timeframe, they will be removed from probationary status.
+The University recommends that any coursework in which a letter grade of "C" was earned should be repeated while on academic probation.
+If a student corrects their academic deficiencies within the allowable time frame they will be removed from probationary status.